 Home urine test: Depending on when implantation occurs, pregnancy may be able to be detected in certain early home pregnancy tests as soon as five days after a transfer of a 5-day embryo.
 To detect pregnancy as early as possible, you’ll want to use a high-sensitivity test like the Natalist Pregnancy Test, which can detect the pregnancy hormone at a threshold of 10 mIU/mL.

 However, some women won’t see a positive result on a home-test until seven or more days after transfer.
 If you want to test for pregnancy at home after an embryo transfer, and have a blood test scheduled for Day 10, I personally recommend testing in the morning every day starting six days after the transfer.
+And if you start feeling early signs of morning sickness or nausea, you can try taking our herbal tea for pregnancy.

 Blood test: One study of 369 patients undergoing IVF showed that an early blood test for pregnancy at five to six days after transfer was very predictive of successful pregnancies for both fresh and frozen embryo transfers.
 The study looked at 160 positive and 84 negative blood pregnancy tests measured five to six days after transfer.
 Of the positive tests, 73.9% had a live birth and 16.2% had a biochemical loss (early miscarriage).
 Of the negative tests, 20% were positive on days nine to 11, but 82.4% of these were biochemical losses and only 3.6% had a live birth.